SAIKIRANN226/AWS_DevOps_Notes/Terraform/Session-30.md

 az-2 = another database_subnet = 10.0.22.0/24 ---> us-east-1b

 ### "NAT Gateway" is used to enable outgoing internet
 If we need to update any package or download something in the private subnets, for this we need to connect to internet.
 But what traffic is this ? is it OUTGOING? or INCOMING?.
 If server wants to download something then it is OUTGOING traffic, INCOMING traffic is already disabled in the private_subnets.
 So if we want to go outside and download safely we have something called "NAT Gateway" --> This should be created in the public subnet (1a or 1b) because we have given internet access to the public_subnets, creating NAT Gateway is not enough we need to add routes between private_subnets and to Internet gateway (NAT) which is in public_subnet.
 Then only private_subnets can access internet and download anything.
 Like for example if only one of the private_subnets wants to connect to internet then this private_subnet should have a road (route) to internet gateway (NAT) which is in public_subnet.
-So like that which ever private_subnets like data base subnet or any other private_subnets wants to connect to internet they should add route to the NAT gateway which is in public_subnet.
+So like that which ever private_subnets like data base subnet or any other private_subnets wants to connect to internet, they should add route to the NAT gateway which is in public_subnet.
 So you need to add in the route tables (Private and Database) then only you will get access to the Internet.
-So select any of the private_subnet/routes/edit routes/add route (Destination= 0.0.0.0/0,Target= NAT gateway,Select default one in dropdown under Target section only).
-[Note:- Here when you create a NAT gateway, aws will create instance in the background (we dont have access to that) that means NAT and elasticIP is chargeable, Before creating NAT gateway we have one rule because created instance in the background has IP_address which is dynamic whenever you off and on, it will change the IP address, for that we need to create elastic IP, so create elasticIP address first --> Then create NAT Gateway.
-[Note:- If you want static IPaddress we need to pay money, like for example even your home public_ip is dynamic it is changing everytime, so if you want static home IP_address you need to pay to the ISP provider in your area.
+So select any of the private_subnet/routes/edit_routes/add route (Destination= 0.0.0.0/0,Target= NAT gateway,Select default one in dropdown under Target section only).
+[Note:- Here when you create a NAT gateway, aws will create instance in the background (we dont have access to that) that means NAT and elasticIP is chargeable, Before creating NAT gateway we have one rule because created instance in the background has IP_address which is dynamic whenever you off and on, it will change the IP address, for that we need to create elastic_IP, so create elastic_IP address first --> Then create NAT Gateway.
+[Note:- If you want static IPaddress we need to pay money, like for example even your home public_ip is dynamic it is changing everytime, so if you want static home public_IPaddress you need to pay to the ISP provider in your area.

 ### VPC peering in aws cloud
 Example of the two villages, for every village we have pincode, so similarly in the VPC what is pincode ?
 That is "CIDR".
 Bydefault we cannot connect two VPCs, it is possible through VPC peering, only when both VPC's should have different CIDR.
 Then only VPC peering is possible.
 Below is the example.
-Requestor VPC = I want to connect with you please accept my request Acceptor VPC  = Ok i will accept your request
+Requestor VPC = I want to connect with you please accept my request.
+Acceptor VPC  = Ok i will accept your request.

 ### Possibilities of VPC peering
 - VPC in same region and same account